florianprs/Control_of_the_Youtube_Stream/README.md

 ### 2. Install Apache

+Apache is use tu create a server on the Raspberry Pi

 ```
 sudo apt install apache2
 ```

 ### 3. Install PHP

 ```
 sudo apt install php php-mbstring